 - “Jiangou xinde lixian guojia: Xuantong yuannian Sichuan Ziyiju de taolun”

-In Zhongguo shixuehui ed., Jinian Xinhai geming yibai zhounian guoji xueshu yantaohui lunwenji (Beijing: Shehui kexue wenxian chubanshe, forthcoming).
+In Zhongguo shixuehui ed., Xinhai geming yu bainian zhongguo: Jinian Xinhai geming yibai zhounian guoji xueshu yantaohui lunwenji (Beijing: Shehui kexue wenxian chubanshe, 2016).

 - “Life and Memory of Sent-down Youth in Yunnan”